ElliotEserin/Portfolio/year2Project1.md

 <iframe src="https://drive.google.com/file/d/1n0wH2seNwDF3Q9B91Ae4-smTsrVYeolm/preview" width="640" height="480"></iframe>

 This project was made over the span of 10 weeks (not including pre-production) and was a chance for us to explore a specialised topic, research and design a game and then make it.
 It involved scheduling, writing up a design document with references to theories, research or inspiring material.
 It was made between college and home and we used GitHub and SourceTree to verion control our work.

+In this project, all of the art assets were sourced for free online.
+However I wrote all of the code for the project and - using tutorials - wrote and learned about the shaders before adapting them more to my needs.